 Tax relief if you don’t pay tax

-Workers who earn less than the personal allowance (£11,500 in tax year 2017-18) and therefore don’t pay tax won’t receive tax relief if their employer operates a net pay arrangement.
+Workers who earn less than the personal allowance (£11,850 in the tax year 2018-19) and therefore don’t pay tax won’t receive tax relief if their employer operates a net pay arrangement.

 ||Net pay arrangement